ShaviyaVictor/tip_calculator/README.md

 # tip_calculator
 A tip calculator meant to make the work of calculating the tip to be offered easier.
-The program as well as break down what each person is supposed to contribute towards the bill.
+The program will as well as break down what each person is supposed to contribute towards the bill.

 <img src="https://github.com/ShaviyaVictor/tip_calculator/blob/main/assets/images/tipCalcScreenshot.png" width="400" height="500">